The Endocannabinoid System

 Further research led to the discovery of a second receptor, known as the CB2 receptor, which is primarily found in the immune system.
 The discovery of these receptors led to the identification of the body’s own compounds that bind to them, known as endocannabinoids.

 The two main endocannabinoids identified so far are anandamide and 2-arachidonoylglycerol (2-AG).
 However, more in-depth study into these receptors could help us understand better as to what exactly does CBD do to you and the role it plays along with many other cannabinoids in relation to our endocannabinoid system.

 The ECS plays a crucial role in maintaining homeostasis in the body by regulating various physiological processes.
 For example, the CB1 receptors in the brain are involved in regulating mood, appetite, and pain perception.
 The CB2 receptors in the immune system are involved in regulating inflammation and immune function.

-Anandamide and 2-AG, the two main endocannabinoids, are synthesized on-demand and are not stored in the body.
-They act as signaling molecules that bind to the CB1 and CB2 receptors to regulate various physiological processes.
+Anandamide and 2-AG, the two main endocannabinoids, are synthesised on-demand and are not stored in the body.
+They act as signalling molecules that bind to the CB1 and CB2 receptors to regulate various physiological processes.
 The body also has enzymes that break down the endocannabinoids after they have fulfilled their role.

 So, What does CBD do?